-What are the Financial Risks with prepaid credit cards?
+What is the Financial Risks when using prepaid credit cards?

 What Types of Cards Are There?

 When considering adding a prepaid credit card to your wallet, determine between two types of cards: a bank-issued debit card, which you use like a regular credit card except payment comes out of your basic bank account, and a prepaid credit card, which you load with money and use until it runs out or add more money to its balance.

 A basic bank account issued debit card offers a higher risk as unlike a prepaid credit card, you are in danger of spending over the amount you have in the bank.
 A basic bank account issued debit card doesn't have a limit or stopping point like a prepaid credit card, which will be refused at the point of purchase if you run out of funds.
 Instead, the basic bank account issued debit card will start to rack up overdraw fees.
 One positive note for the basic bank account issued debit card is that people who are able to keep track of and replenish their bank accounts don't have to deal with carrying cash and have a receipt "paper trail" of all their purchases.

 While a debit card may seem like a less risky move than a credit card, which may provide a large amount of virtual cash to spend, debit cards carry their own risk as well.
 If your card is stolen, the criminal has access to all of the money in your bank account.
 This can leave you strapped for cash as the bank tries to determine who's at fault and recover funds.
 Every bank sets its own policy for debit card responsibility where some have a no liability amount and some will have a liability amount and may even assess overdraft fees even if the card was stolen.
 Ask yourself whether you can handle the risk of losing the money in your account and inquire with your bank about its policies on stolen cards.